pete911/awf/README.md

 # awf

 Search aws resources - AWFind.
 Search is done in local storage, you need to run `import` first.
+The difference between aws cli and this tool is:
+- speed, search is done on already imported resources
+- no throttling (same as above, search is done against local storage)
+- if the import is done for multiple accounts, search is done across all imported resources

 ## import AWS data

 - `AWS_PROFILE=<profile> awf import`
 - for all profiles `for p in $(aws configure list-profiles);do echo $p; AWS_PROFILE=$p awf import; done`

+Imported resources are stored under `$HOME/.awf/` directory.
+In case import fails, or data needs to be cleaned up, simply run `rm -r ~/.awf/*` and re-run the import.

 ## commands